 Known as the “Emperor,” Shields Green was a fugitive slave who was executed in 1859 for his role in John Brown’s Raid on Harper’s Ferry.
 Shields Green was born a slave in South Carolina, with his birth year varying from 1825 to 1836.
 As a young man he escaped through the Underground Railroad network to Rochester, New York, where Frederick Douglass provided shelter and introduced him to radical abolitionists.

-In 1859 Green and Douglass travelled to Chambersburg, Pennsylvania to meet with John Brown, a white abolitionist from Ohio.
-Brown hoped to enlist Douglass’ support in coordinating an armed uprising among slaves through a raid on the federal arsenal in Harper’s Ferry, Virginia.
+In 1859, Green and Douglass traveled to Chambersburg, Pennsylvania to meet with John Brown, a white abolitionist from Ohio.
+Brown hoped to enlist Douglass’ support in coordinating an armed uprising among slaves through a raid on the federal arsenal in Harpers Ferry, Virginia.
 Douglass considered Brown’s movement hopeless and ultimately harmful to black men.
 At the two-day meeting, Green listened to both sides, but ultimately decided accompany Brown.

 Green’s family never recovered his body for a proper burial.
 Instead, the corpse went to Winchester Medical School in Virginia, where students dissected his body.
-In 1865 the residents of Oberlin, Ohio commemorated all of Brown’s raiders.
-Originally located in the town’s Westwood Cemetary, the monument was moved in 1971 to the Martin Luther King, Jr. Park.
+In 1865, the residents of Oberlin, Ohio commemorated all of Brown’s raiders.
+Originally located in the town’s Westwood Cemetery, the monument was moved in 1971 to the Martin Luther King, Jr. Park.